ScottW514/terraform-provider-datapower/docs/resources/xpath_routing_map.md

 - `user_summary` (String) Comments
   - CLI Alias: `summary`

-<a id="nestedatt--x_path_routing_rules"></a>
+<a id="nestedatt--xpath_routing_rules"></a>
-### Nested Schema for `x_path_routing_rules`
+### Nested Schema for `xpath_routing_rules`

 Required:

 - `host` (String) Specify the host name or IP address to which matching documents should be routed.
 - `port` (Number) Specify the port to which matching documents should be routed.
-- `x_path` (String) <p>The XPath expression applied to submitted documents.
+- `xpath` (String) <p>The XPath expression applied to submitted documents.
 This expression evaluates to true or false.
 If the expression points to a particular node and that node is present in the submitted document, the expression evaluates to true.</p><p>This expression cannot exceed 330 characters.
 Use the Namespace Mapping tab to establish mapping that then allow the use of qualified names in the XPath expression, shortening the expression.</p>

 Optional: